Scaffolder forced into early retirement following injury

 His symptoms worsened to the point he could no longer continue his scaffolding work, and his employment was terminated in December 2022.
 He was unemployed until his retirement at age 66 the following year.

-In addition to physical injuries, the claimant developed an Adjustment Disorder, for which he received Cognitive Behavioural Therapy
+In addition to physical injuries, the claimant developed an Adjustment Disorder, for which he received Cognitive Behavioural Therapy.
+Psychological injuries are recoverable alongside physical injuries in accidents at work claims where negligence is established.

 • Share This Story